 Judge Johnsen’s 2016 letter in the ruling said that nothing in Arizona’s statutes requires a medical marijuana cardholder to present expert testimony to prove he or she was not impaired due to THC.
 The ruling meant the burden of proof for marijuana-related DUI charges is now on Arizona police, not patients.
 Since then, police have had a difficult time proving impairment, due to the unique nature of THC.

 No two patients are the same.
 Some people feel impaired after using a small amount of marijuana.
 Others can use a significant amount without impairment.
 This fact, and the ruling that THC is not enough to prove impairment has made it difficult for police to prove cannabis DUIs.
 Patients who receive DUI charges can now fight them, presenting evidence that the THC did not impair them at the time of the arrest.
+A Glendale DUI lawyer can help you fight unfair charges related to a marijuana DUI.

 The ruling was great news for Arizona’s patients, but it doesn’t mean it’s impossible to receive a DUI conviction for having marijuana in your system as a legal patient.
 If you’re facing a DUI charge for marijuana in Arizona, contact an attorney right away to begin your defense.
+A Glendale criminal defense attorney can help you prove your case and defend your rights.